The Carol Vidal Cultural Fund

 The WCC’s Community Grants are made possible through the support of the Helen E. Ellis Trust, administered by the Bank of America, and the Westport Cultural Gift Fund, which receives its funding through the generosity of an anonymous Westport family.
 The family encourages others to join them in contributing to the Fund to help sustain the WCC’s work to enrich arts and cultural programs in our community.

-Please Support the Gift Fund!
+Please Support the Carol Vidal Gift Fund!

 The events and projects sponsored by the Wetsport Cultural Council rely on the financial support of our community.
 The Council receives no funding through the town and minimal support from the state’s cultural program.
 We are extremely grateful for the kind generosity of a Westport family that wishes to remain anonymous who have provided significant support to the fund.
-Please join them and contribute to the Westport Cultural Gift Fund.
-For information on how to donate, please connect with us below.
+Please join them and contribute to the Carol Vidal Cultural Fund.

 2024-25 Local Grants Awarded